Highland Land League: Second League in 1909

 Meanwhile, in Glasgow, in 1909, a second Highland Land League was formed as a political party.
 This organisation was a broadly left-wing group that sought the restoration of deer forests to public ownership, abolition of plural farms and the nationalisation of the land.
 Also they resolved to resolutely defend crofters facing eviction by their landlords and they supported home rule for Scotland.

 During the First World War (1914 to 1918) politicians made lavish promises about reform which would follow the war, and of course many crofters died in the war itself.
 After the war the words of politicians did not translate into immediate action, but crofters returning from the war were in no mood to accept government inaction.
 Land raids began again.
 To set this Scottish Highland political radicalism in context, the 1916 Easter Rising was recent history in Ireland, as were the Liberal February Revolution and the Communist October Revolution in Russia, not to mention the socialist Kiel mutiny, which helped end the First World War and bring about the German Revolution.
 With these other events in mind, the Highland Land League, although radical, were positively gentle in their politics compared to radicals in other countries around the same time.

 In August 1918 the new Land League had affiliated with the Labour Party, with four candidates for the 1918 general election being joint League-Labour.
 By the 1920s they had fully merged with Labour, under the promise of autonomy for Scotland were Labour to gain power in the forthcoming years, which however remained unfulfilled, presumably at least partly because although Labour succeeded in forming a government, they failed to gain a majority in the House of Commons.

 Subsequent history

 Land League members were then key to the formation of the Scottish National Party in 1934.
 When faced with new land raids the government responded by giving the Board of Agriculture the money and powers to do something like what had been promised.
 The Board's work was assisted by a downturn in the profitability of sheep farming and, by the late 1920s, perhaps 50,000 acre of arable land and 750,000 acre of hill pasture had been given over to establishing new crofts.
 Most of the new crofts were in the Hebrides, the area where Gaelic best survives into the present day.
-There at least it became possible to claim that the effects of the clearances had been largely reversed.
 Crofters benefited also in parts of Caithness, Sutherland, Shetland, and various other localities.

 Crofting is still a distinct lifestyle today, and the Scottish Crofting Federation continues to represent crofters.